ClickHouse/ClickHouse/docs/en/sql-reference/statements/create/view.md

 REFRESH EVERY 2 WEEK OFFSET 5 DAY 15 HOUR 10 MINUTE -- every other Saturday, at 3:10 pm
 REFRESH EVERY 30 MINUTE -- at 00:00, 00:30, 01:00, 01:30, etc
-REFRESH AFTER 30 MINUTE -- 30 minutes after the previous refresh completes, no alignment with time of day -- REFRESH AFTER 1 HOUR OFFSET 1 MINUTE -- syntax errror, OFFSET is not allowed with AFTER
+REFRESH AFTER 30 MINUTE -- 30 minutes after the previous refresh completes, no alignment with time of day -- REFRESH AFTER 1 HOUR OFFSET 1 MINUTE -- syntax error, OFFSET is not allowed with AFTER
 ```

 `RANDOMIZE FOR` randomly adjusts the time of each refresh, e.g.: